LatentForensics: Towards frugal deepfake detection in the StyleGAN latent space: Method

 Basing the discrimination on a low-dimensional space in which to represent the suspicious frame may ease deepfake classification.
 Intuitively, after reducing the dimension of the input, details which could mislead the model (\eg background, pose, lighting, compression noise) can be erased.
 The model could then focus on the most important information (\eg ``Are the subject's expressions coherent ?").
 Furthermore, while CNNs achieve great performance in computer vision tasks, they require a lot of training data.
 A low-dimensionality model could be lighter, cheaper and easier-to-train if not based on CNN architectures.
+The curse of dimensionality makes the amount of data points required in finding a discrimination frontier exponentially more complex as the number of dimensions increases.
+As such, one could reasonalbly think that if the deepfake data is projected in a space of lower dimensionality, fewer training points would be required to build a robust model.

-A good projection space in this case is an efficient representation of the faces, which would make the distinction between the distribution of real faces and manipulated ones easier.
-The resulting decision barrier may even be more robust to slight changes in the data distribution (from compression, different context, etc.), but we need the projector to keep sufficient statistics, \textit{i.e.}, maintain as much useful information (\eg, the subject's identity and expressions) as possible.
+A good projection space in this case is an efficient representation of the faces, which would make the distinction between the distribution of real faces and manipulated ones easy.
+The resulting decision barrier may even be more robust to slight changes in the data distribution (from compression, different context, etc.).
+However we need the projector to keep as much statistics relevant to the deepfake detection process (intuitively information such as the subject's identity and expressions for instance) as possible.

 Formally, the projector is a function $P:\mathbb{R}^{l\times h\times w} \to \mathbb{R}^{d'}$ , with $d = l\times h\times w$ the dimension of the original high-dimensional image and $d' \ll d$ the dimension of the lower-dimensional latent representation.